ascavis/promo/about.md

 other to provide a tool for amateurs that opens up the field of asteroid science for them in an explorative way via visually browsing our web app.

+To provide a responsive user interface orbit calculations are done within the browser itself and asteroid data is fetched from the backend in an asynchronous manner.
+This was achieved by using web technologies like HTML5, AJAX and WebGL so that the only requirement for the user is a modern web browser.

 # Conclusion